 I have many lemon trees but have never planted a whole lemon :) Just use the seed.

 I took several lemon seeds from a fresh cut lemon.
 A friend told me to put them in my mouth as soon as I take them from the lemon.
-Have your seed pot ready with seeding soil and push the seeds in about 1\4 inch.
-Water and keep the soil damp.
-It took about 4 weeks before I saw a seedling.
-I only got one out of the lot but it is now about 3 feet high and growing nicely.
+Have your seed pot ready with seeding soil and push the seeds in about 14 inch.

 I live in Greece, this is my very first attempt at home planting.
 I have two different pots with lemon seeds, one of them doesn't look so healthy.
 Can you help me to figure out why?
 I have them in a healthy enviroment, they get sun and water.
 Could this be because I left the small one in the sun for longer?
 Is it destroyed or can I still save it?